fabioesilveira/hype-radar/README.md

 ## Usage

 Enter a Youtube account to check users views, uploads, subscribers and Youtube's joined date.
 Check the user's most recent uploads and choose a video to watch and be redirected to Youtube.
+On Youtube search history, click the account you've entered prior to display a chart with views, uploads and subscribers.
 Check the Youtube's top 5 trending videos.

 ## Technologies used